cvs-health/testilo/README.md

 ### Tool crediting

-If you use Testilo to perform all the tests of all the tools on multiple targets and score the reports with a score proc that maps tool rules onto tool-agnostic issues, you may want to tabulate the comparative efficacy of each tool in discovering instances of issues.
+If you use Testaro to perform all the tests of all the tools on multiple targets and score the reports with a score proc that maps tool rules onto tool-agnostic issues, you may want to tabulate the comparative efficacy of each tool in discovering instances of issues.
 Testilo can help you do this by producing a _credit report_.

 The `credit` module tabulates the contribution of each tool to the discovery of issue instances in a collection of scored reports.
 Its `credit()` function takes one argument: an array of scored reports.